 1. Evidence that the transgene(s) confers resistance/tolerance to a pest/pathogen (the priority is HLB) or confers another value-added trait of importance.

-2. Source of the transgene and whether it is licensed to other parties.
+2. Source of the transgene and, if a UF submission, whether it is licensed to other parties.

 3. The sequence of the transgene.